-All shares of the Company's common stock, par value \$2.50 per share (the "Common Stock") represented by valid proxies received pursuant to this solicitation, and not revoked before they are exercised, will be voted in the manner specified therein.
+All shares of the Company's common stock, par value \$2.50 per share (the "Common Stock"), represented by valid proxies received pursuant to this solicitation, and not revoked before they are exercised, will be voted in the manner specified therein.
 The Board of Directors unanimously recommends a vote:

 - 1. FOR the nominees for director listed in these materials and on the proxy card; - 2.
-FOR the ratification, on an advisory basis, of the selection of the Company's independent registered public accounting firm; - FOR the amendment to the Articles of Incorporation of the Company to provide for Majority Voting in Uncontested Director Elections; - 4.
-FOR the approval, on an advisory basis, of the compensation of the Company's named executive officers as disclosed in these materials; and - 5.
-FOR a frequency of one year for future advisory votes on executive compensation.
+FOR the ratification, on an advisory basis, of the selection of the Company's independent registered public accounting firm; and - 3.
+FOR the approval, on an advisory basis, of the compensation of the Company's named executive officers as disclosed in these materials